 3. Sterling Capital Market Limited

-The primary objective of THE Frontier fund is to achieve a long-term capital appreciation to its Unitholders by investing in carefully selected securities.
+The primary objective of THE Frontier fund is to achieve a long-term capital appreciation for its Unitholders by investing in carefully selected securities.
 In addition to this, it offers its investors the opportunity and elasticity of putting resources together to maximize returns from the earnings power in volume investing.

 On the other hand, the Nigerian Energy Sector Fund is a closed-end investment vehicle constituted under a Trust Deed and quoted on the Nigerian Stock Exchange.
 It was created to bridge the funding gap in the energy sector of the Nigerian economy through the mobilization of investible funds from individuals and corporate investors, both indigenous and foreign.